Roman-Octavian/FCC-Random-Quote-Machine/README.md

 - HTML
 - CSS
+    - Bootstrap
 - JavaScript
     - ReactJS
-    - Bootstrap
-    - SASS

 ### Branch Descriptions:

 - main:
-Features the "raw" files before going through production.
+Features the "raw" files before deployment.

 - gh-pages:
 Features transpiled files optimized for performance.
 The GitHub pages website is based on this branch.